jFarrow02/devops-bootcamp/ch10-kubernetes/04-minikube-and-kubectl.md

 # Minikube and kubectl

 **Minikube** is a one-node cluster where manager and worker processes run.
 Docker is pre-installed.
 It allows you to deploy new applications/components on your local machine.
+Useful for quickly creating clusters for local dev/testing purposes.

 **kubectl** is a command line tool for K8s clusters.
 It is a client that allows you to interact with the Api Server process on the manager node and provision K8s components/services.